Understanding the Accounts & Buildings Contact Hierarchy

 On proposals, the default contact is the proposal contact from the building.
 If no proposal contact is set at the building, it will fall back to the account.

-From our example above, we made Nick the proposal contact for Nick’s Buildings.
-Now, when we make a proposal for the building Nick’s Fish Fry, he will be listed as the default contact.
+From our example above, we made Griffin the proposal contact for Griffin Fire Protection.
+Now, when we make a proposal for the building Freeman Sporting Goods, he will be listed as the default contact.
 This is because there was no proposal contact set at the building level, so it defaulted to the account.

 You may also select additional contacts you’d like the proposal to be sent to.
 To do this, simply check off the boxes next to “Proposal Contacts.”

 Invoice logic works much in the same way as proposals.

 If creating an invoice from a building, the billing info will populate from the Billing/Invoice contact role at the building level.
 We see this in the example below with Griffin at Freeman Sporting Goods.

 If no Billing/Invoice role was set at the building level, the billing info will pull from the account.
 If no role was set at the account level, the billing info will populate from the account’s billing address, as seen below.